d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Linking notes] See section 7

+7.3 Insert links, but only those missing from current buffer ────────────────────────────────────────────────────────────

+  As a variation on the `denote-link-add-links' command, one may wish to only include ’missing links’, i.e. links that are not yet present in the current file.

+  This can be achieved with `denote-link-add-missing-links'.
+The command is similar to `denote-link-add-links', but will only include links to notes that are not yet linked to ([Insert links matching a regexp]).

+[Insert links matching a regexp] See section 7.2

-7.3 Insert links from marked files in Dired ───────────────────────────────────────────
+7.4 Insert links from marked files in Dired ───────────────────────────────────────────

   The command `denote-link-dired-marked-notes' is similar to